huangwei-pku/huangwei-pku.github.io/research.md

 **When Money Isn't Fungible: Behavioral Frictions and Welfare Costs in Earmarked Health Accounts.** with Xiaoyan Lei, Yuqi Ta.
 Revision Requested at ***The Review of Economics and Statistics***.

+**Beyond Earnings: Higher Education and the Composition of Household Consumption.** with Ruisi Cai, Xiangyuan Ding, Jinyang Ren.
+Revision Requested at ***European Economic Review***.

 **What is in ‘Moral Hazard’ of Health Insurance?
 Evidence from Quasi Experiments in China.** with Chuanchuan Zhang.

 **Connecting the Elderly: Health Benefits and Social Support from Broadband China Policy.** with Qingyuan Li, Xiaoyan Lei, and Yan Shen.
 (Under Review)